| Back to Anschluß index |

 After the Anschluß, an ordinance required the Austrian coat of arms on the various Postal forms to be overstamped or overprinted with the German national emblem.
 There was no such Order for Austrian Postage Dues; however such overstamping occurs.
 In "Die Postmarke" for 1938, page 205, is the following note: "Austrian Postage Dues overprinted by a violet hand-cancel with the national emblem of the German Reich are found occasionally in letters from the period.
 It seems that a Postal official in Vienna I took an erroneous view of the ordinance and also overstamped a few sheets of the 10 Groschen Dues."

-Five illustrations follow (the last in part 2), showing examples from this period.
+Five illustrations follow, showing examples from this period.

 Example 1: Local Vienna letter mailed with 8 Rpf Hindenburg on 6 May, marked with a T and a 2 in pencil meaning it was double weight.
 So it had 8 Rpf, but needed another 8 Rpf = 12 Gr; the surcharge of 24 Gr must have been calculated as double the deficiency using the old Austrian rules.